Using sparklyr with Databricks

 Option 1 - Connecting to Databricks remotely

-With this configuration, RStudio Server Pro is installed outside of the Spark
+With this configuration, RStudio Workbench is installed outside of the Spark

 cluster and allows users to connect to Spark remotely using

-This is the recommended configuration because it targets separate environments, involves a typical configuration process, avoids resource contention, and allows RStudio Server Pro to connect to Databricks as well as other remote storage and compute resources.
+This is the recommended configuration because it targets separate environments, involves a typical configuration process, avoids resource contention, and allows RStudio Workbench to connect to Databricks as well as other remote storage and compute resources.

 View steps for connecting to Databricks remotely